Reflux in Bottle-Fed Babies: What Is Normal and What Actually Helps

 - Spit-up is green, yellow, or blood-tinged

-- Baby is losing weight or not gaining
+- Your baby is losing weight or not gaining adequately

-- Wheezing, coughing, or hoarse voice alongside spit-up
+- There is wheezing, coughing, or a hoarse voice alongside spit-up

 Related Reading

-- Paced Bottle Feeding — the most useful single change for reflux
+- Paced Bottle Feeding — the single most useful feeding change for reflux

-- Bottle Nipple Flow Guide — slow-flow as the default
+- Bottle Nipple Flow Guide — why slow-flow is always the right choice

-- How to Burp a Baby After a Bottle — gentle technique for trapped air
+- How to Burp a Baby After a Bottle — gentle technique for clearing trapped air

-- How Much Formula to Feed — smaller, more frequent feeds for reflux
+- How Much Formula to Feed — adapting daily volumes for smaller, more frequent feeds

 Track Reflux Patterns with Flaske

-When trying small adjustments — pace, flow, position — it helps to see whether they actually changed anything.
+When trying small adjustments — pace, flow, position — it helps to see whether they actually changed anything over time.
 Flaske keeps the record so the pattern becomes visible without keeping it in your head.

 With Flaske, you can: